There are lots of posts out there on blogging tips.

 No need to pay for AppSumo or other expensive pop up apps.
 At least not in the beginning.

 Did you know you can use Google Analytics to find out exactly which pins are bringing in the most traffic to your blog?
+This is a great blogging hack that can come in handy for anyone that uses Pinterest for traffic (a must).

 To do it, on your GA dashboard, go to Acquisition > Social > Network Referrals> Pinterest